quanteda/tutorials.quanteda.io/content/import-data/multiple-files.en.markdown

 Unlike the pre-formatted files, individual text files usually do not contain document-level variables.
 However, you can created document variables using the **readtext** package.

-The folder "txt" contains a sub-directories named UDHR with text files (.txt) of the Universal Declaration of Human Rights in 13 languages.
+The directory "/txt/UDHR" contains text files (.txt) of the Universal Declaration of Human Rights in 13 languages.

 ```r
 udhr_data <- readtext(paste0(data_dir, "/txt/UDHR/*"))
 ```

-You can generate document-level variables based on the file names using the `docvarnames` and `docvarsfrom` argument. `dvsep = "_"` specifies the value separator in the filenames.`encoding = "ISO-8859-1"` determines the encoding of the text.
+You can generate document-level variables based on the file names using the `docvarnames` and `docvarsfrom` argument. `dvsep = "_"` specifies the value separator in the filenames.`encoding = "ISO-8859-1"` determines character encodings of the texts.

 ```r